 NOTE: How the serving satellite identity is used by the IMS to determine whether the UE-SAT-UE communication can be activated is specified in TS 23.228 [15].

 If the IMS activates UE-SAT-UE communication with IMS user plane components on-board the satellite(s), a trigger from the IMS shall be sent to the PCF to trigger the insertion of a UPF on-board the serving satellite into the PDU session.
 The UPF on-board will be configured to route the IMS media traffic to the IMS user plane components on-board satellite.

-Editor's Note: It is FFS how the IMS triggers the UPF insertion.
+The AF influence on traffic routing procedure defined in clause 4.3.6.4 of TS 23.502 [3] can be used.
+An DNAI and N6 traffic routing requirement for UE-SAT-UE communication are included in the AF request and transferred to the SMF via the PCF.
+Based on the DNAI and the received N6 traffic routing requirement, the SMF selects an appropriate UPF on-board the satellite as UL CL and local PSA UPF and configures the selected UPF to use N6 tunnel to communicate with IMS user plane component.
+The SMF also notifies to the IMS (the AF) with N6 tunnel endpoint information of the selected UPF as described in clause 4.3.6.3 of TS 23.502 [3].